 If you want to achieve your target scores for the ACT, this article will be your guide on how to prepare for the ACT to make it happen!

 Preparing for the ACT may be a long and painstaking process, but don’t worry!
 We’ve listed all the important steps you need to take during your preparation, along with our best ACT prep tips to help you along your way.

 You can register for the ACT on the official ACT website.
 The registration process will take 30 minutes in total and requires a stable internet connection to complete.
 You also need the following for your ACT registration:

-Before you start registering, you also need to select an open test date and an open test center.
+Before you begin the registration process, you also need to select a test date and an open test center.

 All questions in the four mandatory tests are multiple-choice.
 Each question will have four or five answer choices to choose from.
 There is no penalty for guessing since the final score is calculated based on the number of your correct answers.